-NOTES: ^(a) Based on Table 1 and 2. ^(b) Based on Table 3.
-Site medians are determined using a minimum of 4 samples. ^(c) Based on Table 4. ^(d) Based on 20.6.4.900(H) ^(e) Before any potential influence from site-specific influences such as incoming major tributaries, diversions, ground water influences, etc. Data must be from a perennial downstream AU that falls within the scope of this protocol (i.e., not an exempted river, or lake/reservoir).
+NOTES: (a) Based on Table 1 and 2. (b) Based on Table 3.
+Site medians are determined using a minimum of 4 samples. (c) Based on Table 4. (d) Based on 20.6.4.900(H) NMAC.
+Data should be collected before any potential influence from site-specific influences such as incoming major tributaries, diversions, ground water influences, etc. Data must be from an AU that falls within the scope of this protocol (i.e., not an exempted river, or lake/reservoir).
+DO impairments in downstream AUs may be an indication of upstream nutrient impairment.
+Thus, if TN or TP medians exceed thresholds in the adjacent upstream AU the downstream AU DO impairment may be attributed to the upstream AU and that AU placed in IR category 5C (continuous DO data collection needed).